joshloyal/dockerenv/README.md

 workon denv
 ```
 To deactivate the dockerenv simply type `deactivate`.
 When you run `python` or `ipython` in the docker environment
-it will run in the docker container.
-This will mount your current working directory in the docker as well.
+it will run in a docker container.
+This will mount your current working directory in container as well.
 In addition,
 you can specificy an additional mount directory with the --data argument:
 ```
 ipython --data /my/data/dir
 python --data /my/data/dir
 ```

 Finally you can start the container in daemon mode with `dockerenv-daemon`.
-This run the container with port 8888 exposed.
+This will run the container with port 8888 exposed.
 Note that if you are running with docker-machine you will need to use the VMs ip instead of local host.
 This can be obtained with
 `docker-machine ip <name-of-dm>`.
+The container will be removed when you deactivate the environment.
+You can also manually kill the
+daemon container with the `killdockerenv` command.

 To Do
 -----